Burgess Owens: Post-football career

 In 1983, Owens moved to New York City.
 Shortly after leaving professional football, he and his brother ran a business that sold electronics to other businesses to track business expenses.
-The venture failed and Owens eventually declared bankruptcy.
+The venture failed, and Owens eventually declared bankruptcy.

 Owens later relocated to a small apartment in Brooklyn, where he worked as a chimney sweep and security guard.
 He later moved to Philadelphia, where he took a sales job with WordPerfect.
-In later years he was an account executive with Sprint and Motorola, and from 2009 to 2013 he owned a business called Pure and Simple Solutions.
+In later years, he was an account executive with Sprint and Motorola, and from 2009 to 2013 he owned a business called Pure and Simple Solutions.

-He is a founder, board member, and CEO of Second Chance 4 Youth, founded in 2019, a nonprofit dedicated to helping troubled and incarcerated youth.
+He is a founder, board member and CEO of Second Chance 4 Youth, a nonprofit dedicated to helping troubled and incarcerated youth that was founded in 2019.

 Owens has been a frequent guest contributor at Fox News.